 I am currently an NSF Postdoctoral Fellow at the University of Wisconsin-Madison with Dr. Kate McCulloh.
 I am broadly interested in understanding the physiological ecology and evolution of vascular plants.
 In particular, I really dig ferns and cycads.
 In these groups, I am especially interested in the evolution of ecophysiological traits, how abiotic and biotic pressures drive adaptation, and how traits determine species' distributions.
 To address these questions, I mix fields of plant physiology, ecology, biogeography, and evolution.
 Check out my research page for more info and if you get excited, let's collaborate on something!

-When I'm not the lab, the field, or my office, I like to let off steam and decompress with rock climbing, running, olympic weightlifting, drawing.
+When I'm not the lab, the field, or my office, I like to let off steam and decompress with rock climbing, running, olympic weightlifting, drawing, and playing the piano.